A Circular Economy

 What is a Circular Design?

-Like many complex, large-scale solutions, a circular economy requires designers.
+Like many complex, large-scale solutions, a circular economy requires designers to apply human-centered design principles for user-friendly and effective solutions.
 Circular designs support a more circular economy with durable, reusable, repairable, and recyclable products.

 To create a circular product, designers should consider a product's entire lifecycle, from raw material to distribution, use, disposal, and reuse.
 This way, designers can create a positive environmental and social impact at every stage.